openeemeter/eeweather/docs/index.rst

 ---------------

-**EEweather** — tools for matching to and fetching data from NCDC ISD, TMY3, or CZ2010 weather stations.
+**EEweather** — tools for matching to and fetching data from NCEI ISD, TMY3, or CZ2010 weather stations.

 EEweather comes with a database of weather station metadata, ZCTA metadata, and GIS data that makes it easier to find the right weather station to use for a particular ZIP code or lat/long coordinate.